Typical Addict Behavior in Relationships: What to Expect

 When you are in a relationship with a drug addict, they will think they love you, but they will love the drug more.
 PsychCentral explains that a relationship with a drug addict is not a healthy one, and it is dysfunctional as well.

-Addicts do not actively choose drugs over their partner, but the dependence on the drug requires them to choose drugs over their partner.
-No amount of love, romance, or intimacy can replace the feeling and craving of the drug.
+Addicts do not actively choose drugs over their partner, but their dependence on the drug requires them to choose drugs over their partner.
+No amount of love, romance, or intimacy can replace the feeling and craving for the drug.
 Every action in the relationship will be to satisfy the needs of the addiction.

 If you try to “solve the problems” by giving the addict negative feedback like lecturing, blaming, or criticizing, it can cause the addict to use even more.
 Communicating with an addict can be difficult.
 It is essential to educate yourself on their addiction and what treatments are available.
 An addiction professional can help educate you and can even help stage an intervention.

 Learn More About Being in a Relationship with an Addict